matryer/xbar/README.md

 If you want to contribute, please send us a pull request and we'll add it to our repos.

   * Ensure the plugin is executable
-  * Include an update to the list of plugins
-  * Please add your name and a link to the Contributors list
+  * Be sure to include [appropriate Metadata](#metadata) to enhance the plugin's entry on getbitbar.com

 ## Plugin API